Welcome to AimBetter’s privacy notice.

 Read this privacy notice so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-We are a provider of IT database monitoring services and our parent company is AimBetter (Company number:xxxxxxxx) whose registered offices are at 5 Yerikho Street, Ashkelon, Israel.
+We are a provider of IT database monitoring services and our company called AimBetter LTD, whose registered offices are at 5 Yerikho Street, Ashkelon, Israel.

 In this document, the term “personal” refers both to individuals and to corporate entities, which may be referred to as “you”

 The information that we collect and use about you is regulated by the General Data Protection Regulation (GDPR) which applies across the European Union, including in the United Kingdom.

 We have appointed a data privacy team who are responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the data privacy team at [email protected]

 You have the right to make a complaint at any time to the supervisory authority for data protection issues in your country.
 We would, however, appreciate the chance to deal with your concerns before you approach them so please contact us in the first instance.

 Changes to the privacy notice and your duty to inform us of changes

 The personal data we hold about you must be accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 This website does not include links to third-party websites, plug-ins or applications.
 When you leave our website, read the privacy notice of every website you visit.